 At present, the Biafran agitation is merely a threat to Nigeria’s internal security.
 However, the then leader of the Radio Biafra/Independent People of Biafra (IPOB) movement that gave expression to this current agitation is on record asking Igbos in the diaspora to contribute arms to his organization in order to launch a military-type agitation.
 He has personally woken up the latent curious xenophobia that exists in southeastern Nigeria with his own virulent hate speech and extremism.

 Arrested on arrival in Nigeria by Federal authorities, he was held and then arraigned for God knows what reason for a treasonable felony when the Federal Government could have gone for a treason conviction ab initio.
 Being charged with a felony, the issue of his bail became another source of heating up the Nigerian polity, which some of us see as a deliberate action by elements of the government to aid Nnamdi Kanu, make him some sort of factor in Nigerian politics.
-He was eventually granted bail, and promptly resumed his hate speech and entered political territory by placing an embargo on an election to be held in a state in the southeast.
+He was eventually granted bail, and promptly resumed his hate speech, and entered political territory by placing an embargo on an election to be held in a state in the southeast.
 I think it was at this point that any tacit support he had amongst the Igbo political and intellectual elite floundered.

 Following an altercation with the military, who were carrying out a show of force in the southeast, Kanu has not been heard from and did not attend his last court sitting.
 In the intervening period, he has been sacked by the Radio Biafra outfit for embezzling millions of dollars of the outfit’s funds.
-These funds seem to have come from contributions from people who believed his propaganda but what emerges now is that he is merely another criminal huckster who, playing on basic human psychology and a latent curious xenophobia, has built a fortune on the gullibility of regular people and absconded with a pile of cash, his con complete.
+These funds seem to have come from contributions from people who believed his propaganda but what emerges now is that he is merely another criminal huckster who, playing on basic human psychology and latent curious xenophobia, has built a fortune on the gullibility of regular people and absconded with a pile of cash, his con complete.
 People like these, I think Nigeria’s internal and state security architecture, and the justice system, can deal with.

 But, there is disenchantment with the way Nigeria has failed its promise.

 Huge sections of our population live on less than two dollars a day.
 We have seen Abubakar Shekau and his predecessor sway thousands with the violent extremism rhetoric of Boko Haram, we have seen even Kanu and IPOB’s success in whipping up sentiments.
-Now, what happens when a Fidel Castro or Che character shows up, committed, shrewd and intelligent and at the right historical time?
-What if such a person believes in using the tool of terrorism and is able to rouse the lower classes who have gotten a really raw deal from Nigeria and who number in the hundred millions?
+Now, what happens when a Fidel Castro or Che character shows up, committed, shrewd, and intelligent and at the right historical time?
+What if such a person believes in using the tool of terrorism and is able to rouse the lower classes who have gotten a really raw deal from Nigeria and who number in the hundred million?
 This is what scares me.
 Would such a person not, in fact, be a “freedom fighter”?

 This is why while I am against separatism, I am also staunch in insisting that a multi-ethnic Nigeria must be intelligently built, one that shuns sentiment over merit, for which each and every citizen regardless of what part of Nigeria they were born, their ethnicity or their religion, has the greatest chance of achieving self-realization and accessing opportunities.
 Only then can we correctly counter separatism of the basic ethnic or chauvinist sort.